-Explanation of Reasons to Self-Publish by Ron Kurtus - Succeed as an Independent Publisher: From Self-Publishing to Global Publishing.
-Also refer to writer, author, publisher, literary agent, book proposal, concept, hot subject, royalties, advance, profit, School for Champions.
+Explanation of Reasons to Self-Publish by Ron Kurtus - Succeed in Self-Publishing.
+Key words: writer, author, publisher, literary agent, book proposal, concept, hot subject, royalties, advance, profit, School for Champions.
 Copyright © Restrictions

 Reasons to Self-Publish

 Instead of taking the route of going through a standard publisher, many writers turn to self-publishing to get their books published.

 A major reason many turn to self-publishing is that established publishers are probably not interested in the topic of the book.
 Another factor is that the traditional publishing turnaround time can be months, if not years, and many writers want their book out as soon as possible.
 Finally, a self-publisher can make more money on each book sale.